Mumie-hub/docker-services/rclone-mount/README.md

 -e MountCommands="--allow-other --allow-non-empty --dir-cache-time 48h --poll-interval 5m --buffer-size 128M"
 ```

 All Commands can be found at [https://rclone.org/commands/rclone_mount/](https://rclone.org/commands/rclone_mount/).
-Use `--buffer-size 256M` (dont go too high), when you encounter some "Direct Stream" problems on Plex Media Server (Samsung Smart TV for example).
+Use `--buffer-size 256M` (dont go too high), when you encounter some "Direct Stream" problems on Plex Server for example.

 ## Troubleshooting:
-When you force remove the container, you have to `sudo fusermount -u -z /mnt/mediaefs` on the hostsystem!
+When you force remove the container, you have to `sudo fusermount -u -z /host/mount/point` on the hostsystem!